- 2019: Continue teaching the PDHPE 7–10 Syllabus in Years 8 and 10

 Understanding cultural difference: Aboriginal cultures and their games (DOCX 62 KB) is a Stage 4 integrated unit focusing on developing an understanding and appreciation of Aboriginal cultures through participating in traditional Aboriginal games.
 Students explore differences in family structure and the nature of relationships.
 They will regularly reflect on their own family structure and relationships to identify similarities and differences and appreciate what each culture may offer.

 Your body is a wonderland (DOCX 75KB) is a Stage 4 integrated unit which encourages students to focus on how the body functions.
 This includes the impact of hormones on the body, the brain and the body’s response to hormones in relation to mental health, food and nutrition and physical activity.
 The unit aims to empower students to recognise that hormones impact a person’s thoughts, feelings and actions.
 Students will challenge messages about identity, physical appearance and body image and recognise the positive outcomes when their body functions at its full potential.
-This unit was developed by PDHPE staff at Woonona HS.
+This unit and teacher resource booklet (DOCX 70 KB) was developed by PDHPE staff at Woonona HS.

 Getting to know games (DOCX 64 KB) is a Stage 4 unit which allows students to learn and refine fundamental movement skills in a range of game contexts.
 Students will participate in a variety of movement activities to demonstrate and enhance body control, body awareness, object manipulation, anticipation and timing.
 Students will participate in competitive and non-competitive, individual and team physical activities and evaluate the degree to which they meet their needs and interests.
 After lessons students will be involved in discussion of the performance of the skills and activities.
 Focus of discussion will be the interchangeability of skills across a range of contexts and the importance of practice.